PlanB-Network/bitcoin-educational-content/courses/econ204/en.md

 The key takeaway is that there are several strategies to overcome hyperinflation.
 One can opt for dollarization or introduce a new currency.
 These solutions will only work if the population has confidence in them.
 It is crucial to impose strict constraints.
 A truly independent central bank is essential.
 It must not inflate the money supply to cover government deficits.
 In the case of mild inflation, limiting the growth of the money supply should suffice.
 However, when faced with hyperinflation, it is crucial to first have an appropriate money supply for the size of the economy in question.
 Then, it is imperative to impose strict constraints on the government to stabilize the situation.

-## 3.6 - Presentation of the hyperinflation banknote collection
+## Presentation of the hyperinflation banknote collection

 The link to the scanned collection is available in the Bitcoin Educational Toolkit, accessible from the Resources section of the platform.

-# Section 4 - How did we get here?
+# How did we get here?

-## 4.1 - The Emergence of the Second Layer of Money and Central Banks
+## The Emergence of the Second Layer of Money and Central Banks

 Transcript: